 Despite its closeness to the famous ghat, it is a bit difficult to find, and the alley it is located in is usually very dirty – even for Varanasi standards.
 But that shouldn’t stop you form venturing out to find it, because once you’re there, it’s a real delight.

-7. Brown Bread Bakery
+9. Brown Bread Bakery

-8. Mangi Ferra (Resto-Bar)
+10. Mangi Ferra (Resto-Bar)

-Join the Varanasi Expats community.
+Join the Varanasi Expats community on Facebook.

 How about checking out “SHAWARMA HOUSE” in varanasi !
 It is the only restaurant which serves authentic lebanese food in varanasi.
 Truely it is fresh & awesome 🙂